 Unpublished data or prototypes, potentially leading to innovative products or services, fall under proprietary information.

-Recognizing proprietary information within an organization is crucial for business success.
-Properly using such information fosters innovation, enhances competitive positioning, and fuels growth.
+Recognizing proprietary information within an organization is central to business success.
+Properly using such information drives innovation, strengthens competitive positioning, and fuels growth.
 Each example shows the significant benefits of effectively harnessing proprietary data.

 Steps to Protect Proprietary Information